How to AirDrop Photos from iPhone to iPhone/iPad?

 A window will display on the target iPhone screen with a preview of the content and you should hit the Accept to receive the photos.
 The photos will be saved in the Photos app.

 From the about, you know how to AirDrop photos on iPhone.
 However, it’s not that convenient if you want to transfer lots of photos.
-So here in this part, I’d like to introduce another easy way that can help you transfer all photos from one iPhone to another in 1-click.
+So here in this part, I’d like to introduce another easy way that can help you transfer all photos from one iPhone to another with one click.

 AOMEI MBackupper, one free iPhone backup manager can help you transfer selected photos between two iDevices without effort.
 Two steps to complete the transfer: Backup photos on source iPhone to computer > Restore the photos to the target iPhone.